I think I’m being discriminated against.

 TYY (310) 458-8696

 I have questions about eviction, relocation, security deposits, tenant harassment, or owner disputes.

-Visit the Santa Monica Rent Control Board’s FAQs.
+Visit the Santa Monica Rent Control Information by Subject page.
 If you are a Santa Monica Housing Authority (SMHA) participant and you’ve received a notice related to the above from your landlord, please let your housing specialist know.
 For LA County residents, visit the Los Angeles County Consumer Protection Division.

 I have questions about the Tenant Protection Act of 2019

 See the FAQs prepared by the Chief Consultant of the Assembly Housing and Community Development Committee.